guillemaru/IBOAT_RL/README.md

 This repositroy is intended to be a **source of information** for future work on end-to-end control of system with large hysteresis.
 It provides a solid base to dig further on this topic.
 The tools that are provided are the following :

 - A realistic and fast simulator implemented in C++.
-- Two reinforcement learning algorithms which have been tested on a simplified simulator.
+- State-of-the-art reinforcement learning algorithms which have been tested on a simplified and advanced simulator.
+- A version of these algorithms for popular OpenAI gym environments.
 - A fully integrated environment to play with these tools.

 ## Getting started